 What time of year do treadmills go on sale?

 Fortunately, cardio equipment goes on sale pretty frequently.
-Some brands offer sales practically year-round, while others stick to the main holidays.
+Some brands offer savings practically year-round, while others stick to the main holidays.
 To save on your next treadmill purchase, be sure to check out our holiday shopping guides:

 New Year’s Fitness Sales